If you’ve survived childhood abuse, self care can be especially challenging. But it doesn’t have to be that way.

 “I felt encouraged and got specific tips on handling myself, especially in the aftermath of devastating responses to my abuse by my cousins.
 Christina is a wonderful wealth of experience–a good listener and gives great advice.
 Go ahead and do it–one hour of your life for many hours of benefits!”

-More than just a list of self-care “shoulds”, you’ll get to the root of your self-neglecting and self-abusing thoughts, feelings and behaviors.
+More than just a list of self-care “shoulds”, you’ll get to the root of your self-neglecting and self-abusing thoughts, feelings and behaviors so you can finally show yourself the love, nurture and care you’ve craved.